steph-crown/myResume-app/README.md

 # my Resume app

-**This is an app that helps you create a resume/CV in matter of minutes to suite your needs**
+**This is an app that helps you create a resume/CV in matter of minutes to suits your needs**

 ### TOOLS & LANGUAGES USED 😄